explore-it-org/robby-terminal/README.md

 to start simulator (from Xcode) and deploy app or deploy app onto attached iPhone.

+**NOTE**:

+- Several starts are needed for the first time!
+The whole compilation cycle takes too long to finish in time.
+- **Signing** properties in Xcode are needed.
+Start Xcode and go to "Signing" paragraph.

 # Hints for BLE support

 The library used in this project to support BLE is: https://github.com/Polidea/react-native-ble-plx